Decorative banner image

 ‘International cooperation’ scored the highest among all the resilience indicators (5.87) and has improved the most since the first iteration of the Index, climbing by 0.19 points.
 Why is it then that the overall criminality score also went up?
 The ‘international cooperation’ indicator refers to not only the structures and processes of interaction and policymaking, but also the concrete implementation of measures.
 It is very likely that political talk and ‘on paper’ measures push the score upwards, whereas implementation is weaker.
 Furthermore, results indicate that higher levels of international cooperation are not a good predictor of criminality levels, with the pairwise correlation between the two indicators estimated at −0.28, which is the lowest correlation of criminality with any of the resilience building blocks.

-It is evident therefore that international cooperation would do little to curb organized crime if no follow-up mechanisms to evaluate implementation are designed.
+It is therefore evident that international cooperation would do little to curb organized crime if no follow-up mechanisms to evaluate implementation are designed.
 The push towards better state accountability should, however, come from different vectors, non-state actors being one.
 The past couple of years, particularly in the wake of the pandemic, have seen even more restrictions on free speech and a shrinking environment where non-state actors can freely work, as evidenced by the Index results.
-In this challenging context, it is essential that the role of civil society actors in countering organized crime is recognized for its value and active steps are taken towards bridging the gap between state and non-state actors in their anti-organized crime efforts.
+In this challenging context, it is essential that the role of civil society actors in countering organized crime is recognized for its value, and active steps are taken towards bridging the gap between state and non-state actors in their anti-organized crime efforts.
 The strong relationship between ‘non-state actors’ and ‘political leadership and governance’ (0.78) as well as between ‘non-state actors’ and ‘government transparency and accountability’ (0.83) only lend further credence to this observation.

 1. See, for example, GI-TOC, How globalisation affects transnational crime: A CFR discussion with Network member, Phil Williams, 31 May 2012, https://globalinitiative.net/analysis/how-globalisation-affects-transnational-crime/; United Nations Office on Drugs and Crime, The globalization of crime: A transnational organized crime threat assessment, 2010, https://www.unodc.org/documents/data-and-analysis/tocta/TOCTA_Report_2010_low_res.pdf; Andrea Di Nicola, Towards digital organized crime and digital sociology of organized crime, Trends in Organized Crime (2022), https://link.springer.com/article/10.1007/s12117-022-09457-y